vkleer/CI_PP4_WhatsCooking/README.md

 17. As the application owner, I want to restrict most of the applications' functionality for anonymous users to encourage them to create an account
 18. As the application owner, I want users to stay on the application when they receive an HTTP response of 400, 403, 404 or 500
 19. As the application owner, I want users to be able to contact me with a contact form
+20. As the application owner, I want users to be able to find me on GitHub
-20. As the application owner, I want the users' input on forms to be validated
+21. As the application owner, I want the users' input on forms to be validated
+22. As the application owner, I want users to be able to navigate around the application easily
-21. As the application owner, I want to provide a responsive application for all devices
+23. As the application owner, I want to provide a responsive application for all devices

 ## Design